Internships and Careers

 One Major, Multiple Paths

-A degree in communication can open up a variety of opportunities.
+A degree in art or art history can open up a variety of opportunities.
 Here's a sample of job titles our newest graduates have held in the last five years:

 • Project Manager